 Option Description -catalog connect_id Specify the connect identifier for the Global Data Services catalog database.
 If a network service name is specified, it must be resolvable by the local naming method to a connect descriptor that allows the global service manager being added to connect to the catalog database. -endpoint gsmendpoint Specifies the protocol address that the global services manager listens on for client connection requests.
 If you use this option, the value that you specify overrides the default endpoint. -gsm gsm_name Specify the name of the global service manager that you want to add.
-If you do not specify a name, then GDSCTL uses the current global service manager name for the session (specified with the commandset gsm. -listener listener_port Specify the listener port.
+If you do not specify a name, then GDSCTL uses the current global service manager name for the session (specified with the command set gsm. -listener listener_port Specify the listener port.
 The default port is 1522. -localons ons_port Specify the local ONS port.
 If you do not specify this option, then GDSCTL uses the default ONS port (which is 6123 on most platforms). -pwd password Specify the password for the GSMCATUSER.
-If you do not specify a password, then you are prompted to enter one. -region region_name Specify the region to which the global service manager belongs.
-The value for region_name must match the name of an existing Global Data Services region.
-If you do not specify a region, then GDSCTL adds the global service manager without assigning a region.
+If you do not specify a password, then you are prompted to enter one.